Can I Deduct Hurricane Losses on My Tax Return?

 Here are some key points about casualty losses:

-• Qualifying Events: Casualty losses must be due to a sudden event like a hurricane, fire, flood, or theft.
+• Qualifying events: Casualty losses must be due to a sudden event like a hurricane, fire, flood, or theft.
 Normal wear and tear or gradual deterioration do not qualify

-• Federal Disaster Area: Since Hurricane Beryl occurred in an area declared a federal disaster zone, losses incurred are eligible for specific tax relief benefits
+• Federal disaster area: Since Hurricane Beryl occurred in an area declared a federal disaster zone, losses incurred are eligible for specific tax relief benefits

-• Unreimbursed Losses: You can only deduct losses that are not covered by insurance or other reimbursements
+• Unreimbursed losses: You can only deduct losses that are not covered by insurance or other reimbursements

 Filing a Claim for Reimbursement